IRS Form 8908 Instructions

 Line 6: Multifamily homes eligible for Energy Star, not meeting prevailing wage requirements but certified as Zero Energy

-In Line 6a, enter the number of qualified energy efficient homes that:
+In Line 6a, enter the number of qualified energy efficient homes that are eligible to participate in the Energy Star Multifamily New Construction Program and:

 In Line 6b, multiply the number in Line 5a by $1,000.
 Enter the total here.